BrendanNolan/algorithms/algorithms.md

 A DFS run produces a depth-first forest (_DFF_) of depth-first trees (_DFT_), which have the obvious definitions.

+## Edge Classifications

+- **Tree Edge:** An edge in the graph which belongs to a tree in the DFF
+- **Forward Edge:** A non-tree edge connecting a vertex to one of its descendants in its depth-first tree
+- **Back Edge:** An edge (obviously non-tree edge) connecting a vertex to one of its predecessors in its DFT
+- **Cross Edge:** Any other edge (can go between vertices in the same DFT, as long as one vertex is not an ancestor of the other, or can go between vertices in different depth-first trees)

+## Theorems on Depth-First Search

 The _Parenthesis Theorem_ and _White Path Theorem_ are very easy to see if you just think about what DFS does.
 Indeed, formal proofs almost obscure how simple these theorems are.